ibm-cloud-docs/monitoring/iam.md

 {: caption="Table 5.
 Roles and actions" caption-side="top"}

 Team viewer is a user that can see dashboards, alerts, and notifications in a Sysdig instance, and is limited to analyze data that is available thorugh dashboards for the team the user belongs to.
 Team writer is a user that can see and manage dashboards, alerts, and notifications in a Sysdig instance, and is limited to data that is available for the team it belongs to.
-Add link to roles table.

 To configure a policy for a user or service ID, see [Granting permissions to work in a team](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam_grant_team).